degville/docs-cloud/en/install-maas.md

 The first step is to install [Ubuntu Server 16.04 LTS][ubuntuserver] on the machine that's going to host both the MAAS Rack and Region controllers.
-The Ubuntu Server install menu includes the option to install and configure [both controllers][installcontrollers], but it's easier to install Ubuntu Server first and then install the MAAS packages when the system is running.
+The Ubuntu Server install menu includes the option to [nstall and configure both controllers][installcontrollers], but it's easier to install Ubuntu Server first and then install the MAAS packages when the system is running.

 The network configuration for your new server will depend on your own infrastructure.
-In our example, the MAAS server network interfaces connect to the wider network through `192.168.100.0/24`.
+In our example, the MAAS server network interface connects to the wider network through `192.168.100.0/24`.
 These options can be configured during installation.
 See the Ubuntu Server [Network Configuration documentation][netdocs] for further details on modifying your network